Muschamp Rd

 A model of how Shanghai will look in 2010

 If you have any questions about Shanghai you’ve stumbled on the right blog.
 You can ask a question below.
-I’ve already written a tourist guide and given advice on photographing the skyline.
+I’ve already written a tourist guide and more detailed advice on photographing the skyline.

 7 Comments